 Use an Independent Agent

 Not all life insurance agents are created equal.
 They all go through the same licensing, but that’s where the similarity ends.

 Insurance companies hire captive agents to push their products.
 That agent is contractually bound to sell only those products.
 That’s why those companies spend so much on advertising and stick their logo above the agent’s office.
-State Farm is an example of a captive agent.

 But insurance is not a one size fits all product.
 Each company has different underwriting guidelines.
 So if you conquered anorexia five years ago, one company might still charge you an extra premium.
 Another company may look at your medical history and decide it’s far enough in the past to keep you at standard rates.

 Independent agents can sell products from many companies.
 That means they can examine each company’s underwriting guidelines and figure out which ones offer the best rates for people in varying situations.
 For example, they can select the best companies for someone who has overcome an eating disorder.

 Life Insurance After Bulimia – A Success Story